-Zhu Xi regards this complementary pattern as describing the most fundamental ordering tendency of cosmos, phenomena, and self.
+Zhu Xi regarded this complementary pattern as describing the most fundamental ordering tendency of cosmos, phenomena, and self.
 Notably, this is li (pattern) in a new sense, now more as a pattern of creative intercourse than just as inherent patterning or order.
 It generalizes the significance of taiji, though it prima facie lacks taiji’s insistent implication of li into qi intercourse and derived phenomena.
 Zhu remarks that Cheng Hao felt delighted about his insight into this li because,

-once he had grasped deeply the truth that, “nothing exists in isolation but certainly has its opposite/complement,” it seemed to him marvelous and joyous. (based on Chan 1967, edited)
+Once he had grasped deeply the truth that, “nothing exists in isolation but certainly has its opposite/complement,” it seemed to him marvelous and joyous. (based on Chan 1967, edited)

 Zhuzi yulei (Classified Dialogues of Master Zhu), juan 95, contains Zhu’s discussions with students on this Cheng Hao quotation.
 As mentioned, Zhu usually construes this as a li pattern underlying the complementary relationships among qi phenomena, which li itself transcends, hence implying a vertical bifurcation between li and qi.
 When a disciple asks Zhu whether the complements have to be “things” or whether, “Li too could have a complement?”
 The Master replies,